 All first-time Direct Loan borrowers must complete a loan counseling session before receiving the first disbursement of their loans.
 This is to help you understand your rights and responsibilities as a borrower so that you can properly manage your future indebtedness.
+This is done electronically at https://studentaid.gov.
+Select "Complete Entrance Counseling" under the "Complete Aid Process" section.
 NSU will be notified once you have completed this process.